CloudAstro/MicroHack/03-developer-productivity-developer-velocity/challenges/03-Comparison-VDI-and-microsoft-dev-box.md

 - Install your applications of choice
 - Remove resources once you are done with testing

+### Task : Compare key aspects of VDI solutions

+Now that you have gone through the installation and configuration of the VDI solutions, compare the key benefits that come from using Dev Box, Windows 365, AVD and focus on:

+- Accessibility
+- Security
+- Cost
+- Flexibility

 ## Challenge Completed if

 Successful deployment of Windows 10 in the VDI solutions Windows 365 and AVD, understanding key benefits of cloud PC